-For the three months and year ended December 31, 2015, Bahar Energy's share of BEOC operating and administrative expenses were \$6.2 million and \$24.6 million, respectively, (\$2.1 million and \$8.2 million, respectively, for the Corporation's 33.33% share) compared to \$9.7 million and \$47.0 million, respectively, (\$3.2 million and \$15.7 million, respectively, for the Corporation) for the same periods in 2014.
+For the three months ended March 31, 2016, Bahar Energy's share of BEOC operating and administrative expenses was \$4.8 million (\$1.6 million for the Corporation's 33.33% share) compared to \$6.3 million (\$2.1 million for the Corporation's 33.33% share) for the same period in 2015.
 The Bahar Project has seen cost savings in areas such as; (i) staffing, as the organization is further streamlined, (ii) lower insurance costs, as the organization maintains a low incident safety record, and (iii) reduced third party services costs, as some of the fixed monthly service contracts have been eliminated and the internal workforce has been trained to perform these services.
 Operating materials and supplies purchases have been reduced by utilizing existing inventories and maintaining lower levels of stock on hand.
-The project has also seen a significant cost savings from a 35% devaluation of the Manat to US dollar on February 21, 2015, which impacted local employment costs, services and procurement.
+The project has also seen a significant cost savings from devaluations of the Manat to US dollar of 35% on February 2015 and 47% on December 2015, which impacted local employment costs, services and procurement.